Apply to vetted scholarship programs in one click

 This question can ultimately be answered in any way.
 You can write about a person, a time you failed, a television show, and so much more.
 The most important part is that you are being true to yourself in your response!

 This question aims to gain some insight into your interests and passions.
 What do you absolutely “nerd out” about?
-You want to select a subject or topic that you can lecture about for hours.
+You want to select a subject or topic that you can lecture about for hours, write hundreds of pages or paint for days.
 Once again, you have a lot of creative freedom with this response.
-Be sure to not choose something that is already a course at Yale!
-Yale wants to see that you have interests beyond just the “typical” college courses.
+Be sure to not choose something that is already a course at Yale, a book or a piece of art!
+Yale wants to see that you have interests beyond just the “typical” of these subjects.

 What is something about you that is not included anywhere else in your application?
 (200 character or fewer)